FootprintsForFreedom/FootprintsForFreedomBackend/Sources/AppApi/Documentation.docc/Api/StaticContent/StaticContentApi.md

 The static content is used for more static content deliveries such as the contents of the emails sent.

+See how to create, read, update, delete, verify and report static content.

 ## Topics

 ### Create, read, update and delete